Trottie True: Production

+The film is based on a novel by Caryl Brahms and S. J. Simon, published in 1946.
+Hugh Stewart read the book at the suggestion of Dennis Freeman and succeeded in setting up the project at Rank.

+The musical comedy was directed by Brian Desmond Hurst.

 The exterior shots of the mansion are of Stowe House.
 Producer Hugh Stewart read the story when he was recovering from jaundice.
 He bought the film rights and tried to finance the film through MGM, with which he had a contract.
 MGM did not want to make the film, but Stewart got it financed at Two Cities.
 MGM loaned Stewart to Two Cities to produce the film.

-Stewart says that several directors were considered, including Harold French, before Brian Desmond Hurst was chosen.
+Stewart said that several directors were considered, including Harold French, before Brian Desmond Hurst was chosen.
 Anthony Steel made one of his earliest film appearances in Trottie True.

 Jean Kent called it her "favourite film.
 And Harry Waxman was a marvellous cameraman.
 They weren't good with the music, though.
 I had a battle about that."
-She added:
+She continued:

-We were scheduled to start and I hadn't heard a word about the music, so I rang up whoever was the head of Two Cities...
-I finally managed to get half the music done and then I had another argument about the first number.
-It dissolves from the brown-eyed young Trottie to the hazel-eyed big Trotttie, which was hysterical.
-They wanted me to sing something in schottische...
-I said, "It's a very nice number but I come from the music halls and I tell you you cannot use a schottische at this point.
-So he [the music director] changed it to 6/8 time".

 Kent said she had to prevent the filmmakers from cutting away from her singing, "which they used to be very fond of, in British films.
 The whole point of somebody singing the song is for the audience in the cinema, not the people in the movie.
 So I had to devise ways to keep moving all the time so they couldn't get the scissors in, particularly during the Marie Lloyd number in the ballroom scene after I'd become the duchess."

+Stewart helped cast James Donald in the lead.

 Production of the film was interrupted by a crew members' strike in protest over recent sackings of film workers.
 Three and a half days of filming were lost due to the strike, but it was completed on schedule.